Kapeli/Dash-User-Contributions/docsets/QGIS/README.md

 <true/>
 ```

-Then generate docset (doxytag2zealdb can be installed with pip)
+Then generate docset (doxytag2zealdb can be installed with pip, but be aware that you may have to apply this [patch](https://github.com/vedvyas/doxytag2zealdb/pull/2)).
 ```shell
 # First command fail on docsetutil missing, nevermind!
 cd doc/api/html && make